Immersed figure-8 annuli and anyons: Fun with figure-8

 In the remainder of the section, we assume the existence of $\mu \in \calC_8$, such that $d_{\mu}=1$.
 The proof of strong isomorphism of an arbitrary region reduces to the study of connected regions pretty straightforwardly.
 Thus, we only consider connected regions $\Omega \looparrowright \mathbf{S}^2$ below.
 Because $\Omega$ is connected and is immersed in $\mathbf{S}^2$, it is either the sphere itself or it is an orientable surface with boundaries.
 Nothing needs to be proved for the case $\Omega$ is the sphere itself, and thus we consider the latter case.
 An orientable surface with boundaries can be written as a connected sum of $k\ge 0$ tori\footnote{The $k=0$ case, in our convention, is a sphere with $m$ holes.} ($\# k \,T^2$) with $m\ge 1$ holes; see, e.g. \cite{George-note-2011}.
 Thus, such an $\Omega$ is a \emph{boundary connected sum} of $k$ punctured tori $T^2\setminus B^2$ and $m-1$ annuli.

-Objects participating in the boundary connected sum can slide around each other since they are connected by 1-handles.
-(Such sliding works for both embedded regions and the more general classes of immersed regions.)
+Components participating in the boundary connected sum (i.e., punctured tori and annuli) can be interchanged by sliding one across another; see the first deformation step\footnote{This is an analog of a well-known trick in topology, called handle slides, which is useful to arrange handles into a certain order (canonical form), see e.g., Fig.~1 of \cite{handle-slides-2015}.} of Fig.~\ref{fig:handle-slides}.
+Such a sliding trick works for both embedded regions and the more general immersed regions.
+After we arrange these components in the desired positions, we can deform them to 1-handles attached to the 0-handle, as shown in the second step in Fig.~\ref{fig:handle-slides}.

 It follows that we can smoothly deform $\Omega$ on $\mathbf{S}^2$ such that it looks like the left figure of Fig.~\ref{fig:tunnel-general}.
 It is a 0-handle with $2k + m -1$ 1-handles attached in the order (around the 0-handle) indicated in the figure.
 Some of the 1-handles have twists.
 Upon the removal of possible twists, $\Omega$ becomes $\Omega^\star$ in the right figure of Fig.~\ref{fig:tunnel-general}.
 In $\Omega^\star$, the 1-handles form two groups: $(m-1)$ of them are separated from others (dark brown), and there are $k$ pairs of 1-handles (dark blue), the two 1-handles in each pair ``cross" each other.
-Importantly, in both figures in Fig.~\ref{fig:tunnel-general}, we can arrange the 1-handles in the same order, circling around the 0-handle (the chunky gray disk), thanks to the ability to slide the components around each other.
+Importantly, in both figures in Fig.~\ref{fig:tunnel-general}, we can arrange the 1-handles in the same order, circling around the 0-handle (the chunky gray disk), thanks to the ability to slide the components around each other, as explained in the previous paragraph.

 Thus, for any connected $\Omega \looparrowright \mathbf{S}^2$, we can find a ``standard" immersed region $\Omega^\star \looparrowright \mathbf{S}^2$ in the homeomorphism class of $\Omega$ such that we can convert $\Omega$ to $\Omega^\star$ by the tunneling trick.
 Then, suppose there is an Abelian sector on ``figure-8", the tunneling trick implies the isomorphism